excellarateinc/voyage-api-dotnet/readme_docs/DEVELOPMENT.md

 ## Run App Locally
 > __FINISH THIS SECTION__

-1. Install IIS
- - Open up the Control Panel
- - Click "Programs"
- - Click "Turn Windows features on or off"
- - Expand the "Internet Information Services" node
- - Select "World Wide Web Services"
- - Click "OK"
-2. Add the launchpad application to IIS
- - Click the start button, and search for "inetmgr".
-Open the IIS Manager application.
- - Expand the root node, right click on "Sites" and select "Add Website".
- - Enter "Launchpad" as the Site name and point the physical path to the full path of the Launchpad.Web folder.
- - Change port 80 to 52431.
- - Click OK
- - Click "Application Pools" from the left nav.
- - Right click the "Launchpad" application pool and select "Advanced Settings...".
- - Change the .NET CLR Version to v4.0
- - Under "Identity", right click the "..." button.
- - Click "Custom account" and click "Set"
- - Type in your windows credentials and click OK.
-3. Add your windows credentials to SQL Server
- - Open up SQL Server Management Studio.
- - Enter "Localhost" as the server name.
- - Click "Connect"
- - Expand the "Security" folder
- - Expand the "Logins" folder
- - Right click on your windows username and select "Properties".
- - Click "User Mapping" from the left navigation.
- - Click the checkbox next to "Launchpad"
- - Click the checkbox next to "db_owner" in the bottom panel.
- - Click OK
-4. Install the API Documentation
-  - Open up a command prompt
-  - Change directory "cd" to the Launchpad.Web folder.
-  - Run this command: "npm run doc"
-  - You will see a "Done" message when it is complete.
-5. Run the application
+1. Run the application
    - Open Visual Studio
    - Open the "Launchpad.API" solution.
    - Press F5
    - You are now up and running.
 Your browser will open and display the API documentation for the application.
+2. Run the tests
+   - In Visual Studio, click the "Test" tab, select "Windows" then "Test Explorer".
+   - Click "Run All" from this tab.
+   - The unit and integration tests will execute.

 :arrow_up: [Back to Top](#table-of-contents)

 ## Code Branching